Plagiarism

 • the testimony of any others who may have been involved in the incident.

-C. The Assistant Dean/Director of Academic Advising will review the materials and evidence presented by the student and request further clarification from instructor(s) and/or the student as needed and consult the Academic Dean as needed.
+C. The Assistant Dean/Director of Academic Advising will review the materials and evidence presented by the student and request further clarification from instructor(s) and/or the student as needed and consult the Dean of Curriculum and Assessment.

 D. The Assistant Dean/Director of Academic Advising will notify the student and the instructor as to the outcome of the appeal.
 The decision of the Assistant Dean/Director of Academic Advising is final.